WPP-Public/akqa-nz-beam/CONFIG.md

  * `passive` *(boolean: false)* - Run the FTP session in passive mode.
  * `ssl` *(boolean: false)* - Make the FTP connection over SSL (FTPS)

+### Rsync properties

+ * `sshpass` *(boolean: false)* - Use the program [`sshpass`](http://sourceforge.net/projects/sshpass/) to enter your SSH password automatically when using password authentication.
+With this option enabled, Beam will prompt for an SSH password once instead of an SSH client prompting for each new connection.
+Key-based authentication is reccommeded, though this may not suit everyone.
+To use this option you will need to have the `sshpass` program accessible on your path.

 ## Exclude